Make-Magazine/makerfaire/wp-content/plugins/lazy-loading-responsive-images/readme.txt

 There is a textarea in the plugin settings where you can insert custom settings for the lazysizes config.

 == Changelog ==

+= 8.1.0 – 29.03.2021 =

+**Added**

+- Support for input elements of type `image`.

+= 8.0.0 – 22.03.2021 =

+**Removed**

+- Processing of `wp_get_attachment_image`, introduced in 7.2.0.
+I just noticed that processing that filter by default may break cases where a wrapper element has the `skip-lazy` class to disable lazy loading for contained media elements.
+Lazy Loader is not aware of this when processing `wp_get_attachment_image`, because it cannot check the parent elements.
+If you want to process that filter with Lazy Loader, you can enter it in the settings field for additional filters.

+= 7.2.3 – 17.03.2021 =

+**Fixed**

+- Stop processing embeds, because the lazysizes script is not loaded in the iframe and so the image in the embed can not be lazy loaded.

+= 7.2.2 – 17.03.2021 =

+**Fixed**

+- Duplicate images in Ultimate Addons for Elementor widget – thanks @kaggdesign.

+= 7.2.1 – 09.03.2021 =

+**Fixed**

+- Missing JS files in SVN repo.

 = 7.2.0 – 08.03.2021 =